luetkemj/luetkemj.github.io/src/data/markdown/2019-07-28-creative-accounting.md

 categories: life
 ---

 So this week I spent a few mornings dusting off the old animation chops.
-Got a walk cycles, a bouncing ball a spinning ball, and a double take.
+Got a walk cycle, a bouncing ball, a spinning ball, and a double take.
 Really just seeing how it feels to bang some of this stuff out again.
-No fancy equipment.
-Just printer paper and a cheap light table I've had for over a decade.
+No fancy equipment, just printer paper and a cheap light table I've had for over a decade.
 Fancy will only come if I find myself getting serious about any of this.

 ![walks](../../images/CA-190805-walks.gif)
 ![ball bouncing](../../images/CA-190805-ball-bouncing.gif)